vnali/craft-asset-indexes-extra-docs/README.md

 - Limit access to volumes on asset indexes utility.

 ## Log asset indexes results
-You can easily log asset indexes utility results by enabling 'Create a Log record when an asset created.' item on this plugin general setting.
+You can easily log asset indexes utility results by enabling 'Create a Log ...' on this plugin general setting.
 By enabling this option, after running asset indexes utility, when an asset is created, a log record is also created.
 Logs are availble on 'admin/asset-indexes-extra/logs/index' page.